inmallinath/quiz_four/quiz_four_app/README.md

 ## SOLUTION
 `client.html` and `client.js` were coded to provide this solution while running the rails app to receive the JSON.
 Open `client.html` to see the list of companies and products separated by commas.

+## QUESTION - BONUS 1
+Redo Part 2 using API versioning and have display JSON without adding .json to the end.
+The url should be something like: http://localhost:3000/api/v1/campaigns (+10%)